mirceapasoi/erc734-735/README.md

 ...
 $ truffle test
 ...
-    ✓ should be paused/unpaused by management keys (5825603 gas)
+  ✓ should be paused/unpaused by management keys (86435 gas)
-Test: 60,502 gas
+	  Test only: 59,944 gas

-  47 passing (53s)
+  54 passing (1m)
 ```

 Currently missing unit tests for events being emitted.

 ## Open issues
-1. Can't pass an initial set of claims on contract deploy, seems like `ABIEncodeV2` is needed to have `bytes[] signatures, bytes[] data, string[] uris` in the constructor.
 1. `uri` is not included in the signature and could theoretically be changed without changing a claim signature.
 Is this intentional or not?
 1. Claim IDs are generated using `keccak256(address issuer + uint256 _topic)`, which doesn't work great for self-claims i.e. `issuer` is `address(this)` and we might want multiple self-claims with the same `topic`
 1. Added an `ExecutionFailed` event in `ERC725` which isn't part of the standard